-Ian Simmonds is the Chief Financial Officer of TSLX and a Managing Director of Sixth Street.
+Ian Simmonds is the Chief Financial Officer, Chief Compliance Officer and Secretary of TSLX and a Managing Director of Sixth Street.
 From 2005 to 2015, Mr. Simmonds was a member of the Financial Institutions Group at Bank of America Merrill Lynch's Global Investment Bank in New York, most recently as a Managing Director.
 From 2000 to 2003, Mr. Simmonds was Managing Director at Principal Global Investors, the asset management unit of The Principal Financial Group, based in Singapore.
 Prior to this role, Mr. Simmonds was a Senior Vice President at Bankers Trust Australia from 1995 to 2000 (acquired by Principal in 1999), and worked in public accounting at KPMG from 1989 to 1995.
 Mr. Simmonds holds a Bachelor of Commerce from the University of New South Wales, a Master of Applied Finance from Macquarie University, and an M.B.A. from the Wharton School of the University of Pennsylvania.
 He is a Chartered Accountant.

-Robert ("Bo") Stanley is President of TSLX and a Partner of Sixth Street.
+Robert ("Bo") Stanley is President of TSLX, a Partner of Sixth Street, and co-head of Sixth Street Growth.
+Mr. Stanley focuses on originating transactions in the software, payment systems, data infrastructure and business services sectors.
 Mr. Stanley was previously with Wells Fargo Capital Finance, a provider of specialized senior secured financing to companies throughout the U.S. and Canada, from 2000 to 2011.
 While at Wells Fargo, Mr. Stanley served in multiple roles in an underwriting and origination capacity.
 From 2006 to 2011, Mr. Stanley was a Director of Loan Originations where he was responsible for lead development and generation of commercial loans.
 He holds a B.S. in Business Administration with a concentration in Finance from the University of Maine.

 Alan Waxman is a Vice President of TSLX.
-Mr. Waxman is a Co-Founding Partner of Sixth Street.
-He has served as Managing Partner and Chief Investment Officer of Sixth Street and Co-Chief Investment Officer of the

-Adviser since inception.
-Prior to co-founding Sixth Street, Mr. Waxman was a Partner at Goldman, Sachs & Co., where he founded, built and led a variety of credit and credit-related businesses.
-During his career at Goldman, Sachs & Co., he co-headed the Americas Special Situations Group, which invested that firm's capital in both the public markets and private transactions.
-Mr. Waxman began his career at Goldman, Sachs & Co. in 1998.
-He holds a B.A. in International Relations from the University of Pennsylvania, where he currently serves on their board of the School of Arts and Sciences.
+Mr. Waxman is a Co-Founding Partner, Chief Executive Officer and Chief Investment Officer of Sixth Street.
+He has served as Managing Partner and Chief Investment Officer of Sixth Street and Co-Chief Investment Officer of the Adviser since inception.
+Prior to co-founding Sixth Street, Mr. Waxman was a Partner at Goldman, Sachs & Co. and Chief Investment Officer of its largest proprietary investing business, the Americas Special Situations Group.
+Sixth Street continues an investment philosophy Mr. Waxman and Sixth Street's founding partner group began developing over 20 years ago while building complementary businesses to invest Goldman's capital in public and private markets across the capital structure in companies, assets, and idiosyncratic opportunities.
+Mr. Waxman is a Founding LP and Strategic Advisor to Concrete Rose, an early stage investment platform deploying financial and social capital to underrepresented founders of color.
+He and other Sixth Street team members began advising Concrete Rose leadership on the firm's formation in 2018 and Sixth Street is a Founding Strategic Partner.
+He holds a B.A. in International Relations from the University of Pennsylvania and currently serves on the Board of Overseers for the University of Pennsylvania College of Arts and Sciences.
+He also serves on the Board of Directors for The Tipping Point Community and the Advisory Council for the Boys and Girls Club of the Peninsula, which are both focused on fighting poverty and inequality of opportunity in the San Francisco Bay Area.